Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Major Depressive Disorder.md

 eat more than usual or crave certain comfort foods Many people with depression also experience physical symptoms, including aches and pains or stomach distress.

-A healthcare professional will likely diagnose MDD when your low mood has no clear cause and symptoms persist day in and day out, keeping you from going about life as you usually would.
+Major depression is typically identified when low mood has no clear cause and symptoms persist day in and day out, keeping a person from going about life as they usually would.

 What causes MDD?
 Experts haven’t identified one specific root cause of depression.
 Existing evidence suggests a number of factors play a part in the development of symptoms.